sarah-antillia/Tensorflow-Image-Segmentation-Augmented-Nasopharyngeal-Carcinoma-T2WI/README.md

                                           augmentation = augmentation)
 </pre>
-The image_normalize parameter for ImageMaskDatasetGenerator is very significant to generate clear images.You may also enable dataset augmentation to generate larger size of datase.<br>
+The image_normalize parameter for ImageMaskDatasetGenerator is very significant to generate clear images.You may also enable dataset augmentation to generate larger size of dataset.<br>
 <pre>
     augmentation = True
 </pre>